 Therefore, noticing the power of user-generated content and social proof over a few years, many D2C businesses have chosen it as their secret weapon to build influencing marketing strategies.

-UGC has changed the place of customers in the eCommerce funnel from being the last step to being at the center.
+User generated content has changed the place of customers in the eCommerce funnel from being the last step to being at the center.
 Today marketing and content are not only left for customers but have been upgraded to be – by and about customers.

-Let’s have a look at some of the available user-generated content pieces, that might fit in your D2C marketing strategy.
+Let’s have a look at some of the available user generated content pieces, that might fit in your D2C marketing strategy.

 – Customer Reviews and Ratings

 Customers love sharing their experience with the brands, reviewing a product has become the most common practice for online customers.
 Around 80% of the customers like to leave a review of the product for its packaging, quality and quantity, and after-sales brands services.

 Such reviews and ratings provide assurance to other customers that your brand is reliable.